-The most common types of tissue flaps are DIEP (Deep Inferior Epigastric Perforator), TRAM (transverse rectus abdominus musculocutaneous flap) (which uses tissue from the abdomen) and the Latissimus dorsi flap (which uses tissue from the upper back).
+The most common types of tissue flaps are the TRAM (transverse rectus abdominus musculocutaneous flap) (which uses tissue from the abdomen) and the Latissimus dorsi flap (which uses tissue from the upper back).

-It is important for you to be aware that flap surgery is a major operation, and more extensive than your mastectomy operation.
+It is important for you to be aware that flap surgery, particularly the TRAM flap, is a major operation, and more extensive than your mastectomy operation.
 It requires good general health and strong emotional motivation.
 If you are very overweight, smoke cigarettes, have had previous surgery at the flap site, or have any circulatory problems, you may not be a good candidate for a tissue flap procedure.
 Also, if you are very thin, you may not have enough tissue in your abdomen or back to create a breast mound with this method.
-Please discuss with your surgeon, details, expectations, benefits and risks of each of the procedures.